wpbirney/xsocket/README.md

 # xsocket

-The following basic example shows how to create and bind a UDPSocket, TCPSocket works the same
+The following basic example shows how to create and bind a inet6 udp socket

 ```c++
 #include <xsocket>